 Rather than fight disease, integrative medicine aims to resolve dysfunction before it presents as disease.
 After decades of validation through clinical research, integrative Complementary Health Approaches (CHAs) — an $18 billion industry — have been welcomed into mainstream healthcare.

-In 2020, 53.1% of physicians recommended at least one CHA to their patients; the AMA is promoting CHAs for pain management to help combat the opioid crisis; and the National Cancer Institute regularly conducts clinical trials on CHAs for post-cancer care.
+In 2020, 53.1% of physicians recommended at least one CHA to their patients; the AMA is promoting CHAs for pain management to help combat the opioid crisis; and the National Cancer Institute regularly conducts clinical trials on CHAs for post-cancer medical care.

 Whole-person care leverages a wide range of specialists, as well as next-generation data sharing between those specialists, to improve case management and outcomes.
 Whole-person care pilot programs teach clinicians to collaborate with social services professionals and community partners to improve public health for various target populations.

-According to National Approaches to Whole-person Care in the Safety Net: “The most common strategies for patient-centered, coordinated care include behavioral health integration, coordination with health home efforts, coordination with long-term care, use of non-traditional healthcare workers, and providing additional services not currently offered in standard benefit packages, such as peer support, home modifications, and non-emergency transportation.”
+According to National Approaches to Whole-person Care in the Safety Net: “The most common strategies for patient-centered, coordinated care include behavioral health integration, coordination with health home efforts, coordination with long-term care, use of non-traditional healthcare workers, and providing additional medical services not currently offered in standard benefit packages, such as peer support, home modifications, and non-emergency transportation.”

 Whole-person care practitioners strive to promote a patient’s wellness by observing, discussing, and addressing all dimensions of a patient’s health.
 They combine a traditional assessment of the eleven major human organ systems (skeletal, muscular, nervous, endocrine, lymphatic, integumentary, cardiovascular, respiratory, digestive, urinary, and reproductive) with observations of the patient’s four-dimensional health.